JereNwa/JereNwa/README.md

 <p align="center">
   <img src="/github-metrics.svg" alt="My GitHub Metrics">
 </p>

+## Software I use:
+I use Affinity as my all-in-one editor and VS Code for coding.

 ##
 This README has been optimized for accessibility based on GitHub's blogpost "[Tips for Making your GitHub Profile Page Accessible](https://github.blog/2023-10-26-5-tips-for-making-your-github-profile-page-accessible)".